How to bring green into the classroom

 - Get to School Greenly

 Biking, walking, public transportation or the bus to school can all help reduce carbon emissions.
+Biking to school has even has health benefits and has been shown to be more important for kids than breakfast!
 Lead by example and try green transport options for yourself.
 Discuss with students their experiences in getting to school more greenly.
 What was better?
 What was annoying?
 Websites that can help include:

 - Green Your Supplies in the Classroom